P.W. Frankland, Ph.D.

 The general goal of our research program is to understand how our brains normally encode, store and retrieve information.
 By combining mouse-genetic, molecular biology, immunohistochemical and behavioral approaches we currently focus on two major questions: First, to understand how memories are initially encoded in the hippocampus, and, in particular, how adult neurogenesis might contribute to this process; Second, to understand how these memories are subsequently transformed into lifelong (or remote) memories in the cortex for long-term storage.
 Understanding how these basic processes work is an essential stepping stone in developing more effective treatment strategies for memory dysfunction, whether associated with normal aging, disorders such as Alzheimer’s disease, or resulting from stroke or trauma.

-Procedures: Behavioural tests, micro and macrostimulation of peripheral nerves and central brain structures, western blot.
+Procedures: Behavioural tests, immunohistochemistry, micro and macrostimulation of peripheral nerves and central brain structures, western blot.

 EQUIPMENT USEDBlotting apparatus, confocal microscope, culture hood, culture incubators, cryostat, fluorescence microscope, fresh tissue sectioning systems, gel apparatus, infusion apparatus, low- and high-speed centrifuge, low and ultralow freezers, microwave oven, mini vortexer, rat running wheels, vibratome, water baths.